-Speaking of which, I’m like a kid in a candy store with my elaborate new home-studio Digital DJ Workstation, featuring cutting-edge gear and software from top companies in the industry along with an ever-growing, massive library of material.
+Speaking of which, I’m like a kid in a candy store in my home studio – with cutting-edge gear and software from top companies in the industry, along with an ever-growing, massive library of material.
 The evolution of music in just my lifetime is staggering, and I’m incredibly lucky and thrilled to have been a part of those early discussions with Pioneer and other key manufacturers while a music trade magazine publisher, advocating for exactly what we are witnessing now with emerging new production and performance technologies.

 And the beat goes on…

-My thought here is to share my music, artwork and various other creations, together with a series of tips and insights I have gained into DJing, the music industry, web development, etc., some stories (fact and fiction), and probably a few heavily opinionated rants, which I prefer to call “observations.”
+My thought here at DaleLafayette.com is to share my music, artwork, webwork and various other creations, together with a series of tips and insights I have gained into DJing, the music industry, web development, etc. along with some stories and probably a few heavily opinionated rants, which I prefer to call “observations.”

 Finally, a true story:

-This super hot girlfriend (let’s call her “Lisa”) once dumped me, saying in parting that I was “ineffectual.”
+This super hot girlfriend once dumped me, saying in parting that I was “ineffectual.”
 It crushed me for about a week.
-A few years later, she showed up on New Year’s Eve at a popular North Oakland club I worked at called King’s X, grabbed up and passed out a bunch of my cards, bragging all night that I used to be her boyfriend.
-She capped things off by dancin’ dirty on a bar table right in front of the DJ booth at midnight.
+A few years later, she showed up on New Year’s Eve at a popular North Oakland club I regularly DJ’d.
+After a few drinks, she grabbed up and passed out a bunch of my cards, droppin’ a dime that I used to be her boyfriend.
+She capped it off by dancin’ dirty on a bar table in front of the DJ booth at midnight.

-Ineffectual?
-Yeah, right.
-I never saw her again.
-But, I forgot all about one of the worst weeks of my life.
-So, like I tell my son when things get generally stupid: “Stay frosty, dude… it’ll pass.”
+I never called the new phone number she gave me on the way out — I just chose to happily forget all about one of the worst weeks of my life.
+So, my advice to my awesome sons, Shelby and Austin, when things get generally stupid: “Stay frosty, dude… it’ll pass.”